 Replacement headphone wires that you can try

-If the discussed repairs can’t fix your headphone wires, replacing them may be the wiser move.
-We’ve listed down a few that are relatively inexpensive options.
-But if you’re thinking of buying high-end cables, see if it’s worth it by going through our in-depth guide on expensive headphone cables.
+But if you’re thinking of buying more high-end cables, see if it’s worth it by going through our in-depth guide on expensive headphone cables.

-If not, feel free to go through our recommendations for some replacement headphone wires that you can try:
+If you’re okay with inexpensive cables, feel free to go through our recommendations for replacement headphone wires:

 LANMU replacement cable

 These LANMU Replacement Cables are made of high-quality transparent PVC.
-The wires are not easy to knot so it remains intact even with everyday use.
-Its durable structural support also gives it a good tensile strength.
+The wires are not easy to knot, so they remain intact even with everyday use.
+Their durable structural support also gives them good tensile strength.

 Earla Tec replacement audio cable cord wire with in-line mic and control

 This Earla Tec Replacement Cable is compatible with Beats Studio, Executive, Mixer, and Apple iPhones.
-Its cable material is TPU coated, soft, tangle-free, and durable.
-This is a good choice for those who are looking for a replacement cable that also has an in-line microphone and control setting.
+The cable material is TPU-coated, soft, tangle-free, and durable.
+This is a good choice for those looking for a replacement cable with an in-line microphone and control setting.

 Fancasee 2-pack replacement cord (wire open end)

 This Fancasee 2-pack Replacement Cord is the perfect replacement for lost or worn-out headphone wires with a 3.5mm male plug connector.
 It is easy to install.
-Just connect the respective bare wires together and wrap them.
+Just connect the respective bare wires and wrap them together.
 Finally, secure the bare wire using electrical tape or heat-shrink tubing.

-If your headphones are experiencing any other problems, feel free to check out our ultimate guide on how to fix broken headphones.
+That being said, we hope this article has helped you find new ways to salvage your beloved headphones or earphones.
+If your headphones are experiencing any other problems, feel free to check out our ultimate guide to fixing broken headphones.

-We hope this article helped you find the answers you’re looking for.
-If you’ve successfully ‘saved’ your headphone wires using the tips above, we’d love to hear it.
-Share your experience with us by leaving a comment below.
-Also, if you have any other tips and tricks you can swear by, do share them with us!
+If you’ve successfully ‘saved’ your headphone wires using any of the tips above, we’d love to hear about it in the comments section below.
+Also, if you have any other tips and tricks that you swear by, do share them with us too!